berkayalatas/berkayalatas/README.md

       />
       <h2>Developer/Designer</h2>
       <p>
-        I'm Berkay from Turkey, and I am a 3rd year computer science student.
-I really enjoy learning new languages, libraries and frameworks, also enjoy ui, ux, and design in general.
+        I'm Berkay from Turkey and I am a 3rd year computer science student.
+I really enjoy learning new languages, libraries and frameworks also enjoy ui, ux, and design in general.
       </p>
 </header>